 Self-sabotage is fixable with self-reflection, therapy, and tools, but it’s important to remember you don’t have to do everything alone.
 In fact, in most cases, professional support is hugely beneficial as it can offer an objective view.

-Watch out for common signs of self-destructive behavior in your relationships, and ask yourself if you’re throwing blocks in the way to avoid discomfort.
+Watch out for common signs of self-destructive behavior in your relationships and ask yourself if you’re throwing blocks in the way to avoid discomfort.

 Remember, if you or your partner has been deeply traumatized, abused, or noticed a decline in health, it’s good to prioritize seeking professional treatment for yourselves individually.
+Relationship counseling can also be a helpful resource to address any issues that may be affecting your relationship as a result of these challenges.

-Whether you are single, dating, in a new or mature relationship, talking with a professional coach or therapist can help stop you from sabotaging your own happiness.
+Whether you are single, dating, or in a new or mature relationship, talking with a professional coach or therapist can help stop you from sabotaging your own happiness.